 As a library member, you have unlimited access to a range of databases and web services that normally require a subscription.
 In order to use our databases you will need to know your library card number and password.
 If you need help with obtaining this, please contact us on (03) 2111 444.

-Same day access to local, national and international newspapers and magazines.
+Access to a range of local, national, and international newspapers and magazines.

 Road to IELTS is divided into four parts – reading, listening, speaking and writing.
 In each skill area you can prepare for the test by reading information about each paper, listening to the online video and taking the interactive practice questions.